Genuine Multipartite Nonlocality sharing under sequential measurement: Abstract

 \section{Abstract}

 The study of quantum nonlocality sharing has garnered significant attention, particularly for two-qubit and three-qubit entangled systems.
-In this paper, we extend the investigation to \(n\)-qubit Greenberger-Horne-Zeilinger (GHZ) systems, analyzing nonlocality sharing under unbiased unsharp measurements.
-Employing the Seevink and Svetlichny inequalities, we explore both unilateral and multilateral sequential measurement scenarios.
-In the unilateral scenario, we derive the range for which an observer's multiple copies can share genuine \(n\)-partite nonlocality with single copies of the remaining parties.
-In the multilateral scenario, we identify the maximum number of independent observers on \(m\) sides who can share genuine \(n\)-partite nonlocality with other parties.
+In this paper, we extend the investigation to \(n\)-qubit Greenberger-Horne-Zeilinger (GHZ) systems ($ n\geq 4) $, analyzing nonlocality sharing under unbiased unsharp measurements.
+Employing the Seevink and Svetlichny inequalities, we explore both unilateral, bilateral and possibly multilateral sequential measurement scenarios.
+In the unilateral scenario, we derive the range of the sharpness parameter ($ \lambda $) for which an observer's multiple copies can share genuine multipartite nonlocality with single copies of the remaining parties.
+In the bilateral scenario, we identify the maximum number of sequential observers that can share genuine multipartite nonlocality with other parties.
 A crucial aspect of our results is that all findings stem from a measurement strategy where each sequential observer utilizes unbiased unsharp measurements.
 As a specific case, for the four-qubit maximally entangled GHZ state, we demonstrate that at most two copies of an observer (e.g., Alice) can share nonlocality in the unilateral sequential measurement scenario.
-However, in the multilateral scenario, no additional sharing is possible compared to the unilateral case.
+However, in the bilateral scenario, no additional sharing is possible compared to the unilateral case.
+Consequently, the bilateral result suggests that no further advantage is achieved in the multilateral scenario.
 This finding highlights the significance of unsharp measurements in optimizing the recycling of qubits for generating quantum nonlocality. \\\\ \textbf{Keywords:} {Maximally Entangled, GHZ state, Multipartite Nonlocality, and Sequential Measurement}

 \keywords{ Maximally Entangled \and GHZ state \and Multipartite Nonlocality \and Sequential Measurement}